wiseman/initialisms/README.md

 Service](http://www.lutheran-hymnal.com/online/page5.html):

 ```
-$ env/bin/python decode.py order-of-morning.txt
+$ env/bin/python decode.py apostles-creed.txt athanasian-creed.txt nicene-creed.txt order-of-morning.txt
 ```

 Once it says "Enter initials:", type "OFWAIHHBTN" and press Enter.
 It will output something like this:

 ```
-1.84167999476e-09 our father who are in heaven hallowed be thy name
+5.99453913576e-12 our father who ascended into heaven hallowed be thy name
 ```

-This means that its best guess for "OFWAIHHBTN" is "our father who are in heaven hallowed be thy name", with a probability of some small number.
+This means that its best guess for "OFWAIHHBTN" is "our father who ascended into heaven hallowed be thy name", with a probability of some small number.

 It is case-insenstive: OFWAIHHBTN is treated the same as "ofwaihhbtn".